brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 The key difference here
 is that the relay has no spring.
 Once the "pick" coil is energized, the relay will stay closed even when the current is removed from the coil.
-IBM uses the term "trip" to refer to the opposite direction: once the "trip" coil is energized the relay opens again.
-There is
-no power required to maintain the closed or open state - only to transition.
-This relay type is typically used to manage long-lived states.
+IBM uses the term "trip" to refer to the opposite movement: once the "trip" coil is energized the relay opens again.
+There is no power required to maintain the closed or open states - only to transition between them.
+This relay type is used to manage long-lived states in a power-efficient manner.

 There is no difference in the depiction of the contacts in the schematics.
-The schematic representation of the coils use "LP" to denote the pick coil and "LT" to denote the trip coil:
+The schematic representation (page 01.82.72.1) of the coils use "LP" to denote the pick coil and "LT" to denote the trip coil:

 ![Relay Latching](/assets/images/relays-5.jpg)